adrabenche/pricecaster-v2/README.md

 This service comprises on-chain and off-chain components and tools.
 The purpose is to consume prices from "price fetchers" and feeds blockchain publishers.

-The current implementation is a Wormhole client that uses the JS SDK to get VAAs from Pyth network and feed the payload and cryptographic verification data to a transaction group for validation.
-Subsequently, the data is optionally processed and stored, either price or metrics.
+The current implementation is a Pyth Price Service client that is used to get VAAs from Pyth network and feed the payload and cryptographic verification data to a transaction group for validation.
+Subsequently, the data is processed and stored in the Pricecaster app contract, which is deployed on the Algorand blockchain.
 For details regarding Wormhole VAAs see design documents:

   https://github.com/certusone/wormhole/tree/dev.v2/whitepapers